markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 git checkout <remote-branch-name>
 ```

-These operations create a separate, isolated version of the remote branch on the local machine and no updates or merges occurred.
-This code can be rendered in the browser, tested, code reviewed, or changed as needed separate from any other local branch.
+These operations create a separate, isolated version of the remote branch on the local machine.
+No updates or merges occurred to any other local branch during this process.
+This code can be rendered in the browser, tested, code reviewed, or changed as needed.
 These changes can then be staged, committed, and pushed back to the remote repo.

 #### Git Merge